What Is Account-Based Marketing (ABM) Strategy?

 -

-Build a modular plan that lists your positioning message, the campaigns per contacts within each account, the integration between campaigns, and the split of responsibilities between the marketing function and the sales function of your company.
+Build a modular plan that lists your positioning message, the campaigns per contact within each account, the integration between campaigns, and the split of responsibilities between the marketing function and the sales functions of your organization.
 The goal is to deliver a unique value proposition and relevant content for each decision-maker throughout the buying process.

 While using a personalized approach that matches each and every contact in the account, you are likely to develop a relationship with each and every one of these contacts.
 You will increase their level of interest, engage them, and pique their curiosity.
 Nurture this relationship and evolve it into a mature relationship with a high level of trust in your solution.

-This measurement is a combined effort between the marketing and sales functions.
+This measurement is a combined effort between the marketers and salespeople.
 The goal is to lead the account towards a purchase.
-For larger accounts however, there may be multiple contacts to convince.
+For larger accounts, however, there may be multiple contacts to convince.
 In this case, you must measure your specific progress with each contact in order to measure your overall progress with the account.
 With united efforts, you can optimize the accumulated results from the various contacts in order to gain advancement in the overall purchase process.

-As ABM only targets the accounts most likely to close, and it includes more thorough research on the target accounts, this allows the sales team to be better prepared to close sales.
-ABM means that less prospective clients are approached, but much more focused and intensive methods are applied, thus shortening the sales cycle overall.
+ABM only targets the most promising accounts based on thorough research, better equipping the sales team to close the deal.
+Fewer prospective clients are approached, but much more focused and intensive methods are applied, thus shortening the sales cycle overall.

-Instead of trying to convert “All-You-Can-Get” prospective clients, ABM allows organizations to efficiently focus on targeting the high-profit clients.
+Instead of trying to convert “All-You-Can-Get” prospective clients, ABM allows organizations to efficiently focus on targeting prospective clients with the highest profit potential.

-While the implementation of ABM strategy is usually complex and more costly, ABM uses fewer metrics than inbound marketing.
-This makes it much easier and less time-consuming to analyze campaigns reports.
+While implementing an ABM strategy is usually complex and more costly, ABM uses fewer metrics than inbound marketing.
+This makes it much easier and less time-consuming to analyze campaign reports.

 The marketing community enthusiasm surrounding ABM may lead some people to be skeptical about its benefits.
 However, the statistics all point to the same conclusion: adopting ABM leads to enhanced growth for businesses.

-To explore this further, consider the SiriusDecisions’ 2019 State of Account-Based Marketing Study (requires registration), which recently measured ABM’s impact.
+According to Forrester’s Demand, ABM, And Customer Marketing Survey, 2023, 99% of those with an ABM team said that their ABM programs delivered higher ROI versus their traditional marketing programs.
+To explore this further, consider the SiriusDecisions (now Forrester) 2019 State of Account-Based Marketing Study (requires registration), which measured ABM’s impact.
 Organizations measuring ROI indicated the following metrics:

-How Can Direct Objective Assist You With ABM?
+How Can Direct Objective Assist You with Account-Based Marketing?

 Defining and implementing ABM presents many challenges, and Direct Objective is the perfect partner to work with in order to overcome them.
 Here are a few ABM domains that we can assist you with: